 Not only does it encourage them to be creative from a really young age it also helps their development.

 Cutting with scissors, colouring in pictures, and drawing with a pencil all help to develop their fine motor skills.

 Craft projects are also a natural way for children to learn the names of colours and shapes.

 You can even introduce counting and literacy skills all while your child is having fun painting or sticking.

 And older children do too!

 As children grow older crafting is a still a great way to learn new skills.
-Perhaps they want to learn how to draw or paint with pastels, how to make their own jewellery or sew or crochet.
+Perhaps they want to learn how to draw or paint with pastels, how to make their own bracelets and necklaces or sew or crochet.